 Expertise and infrastructure from design to pilot

-Design: We have a versatile bioinformatics and computing platform for host design.
+- Versatile bioinformatics and computing platform for host design.

-Test: Robotic platform and parallel bioreactor systems with automated analytics.
+- Robotic platform and parallel bioreactor systems with automated analytics.

-Learn: Up-to-date computational tools for data analysis, evaluation, and re-design.
+- Up-to-date computational tools for data analysis, evaluation, and re-design.

-Pilot: Industrial process development at relevant scales up to 1200 litres.
+- Capability to carry out industrial process development at relevant scales up to 1200 litres.

 Focus on bioinformatics, modelling and predictions

-Track record in production host engineering for customers
+Expertise in production host engineering for customers

-Our industrial success cases include the developing of a new Cell Factory host for low pH process for production of lactic acid (Cargill), and developing a yeast strain for consolidated bioprocessing with 50% reduction in the use of enzymes (Mascoma).
+Our industrial success cases include the developing of a new cell factory host for low pH process for production of lactic acid (Cargill) and developing a yeast strain for consolidated bioprocessing with 50% reduction in the use of enzymes (Mascoma).